MxIllusionment/burger-logger/README.md

 ![Screenshot of](assets/images/screenshot.png)

 ## Deployment
-This application has been deployed on Heroky at https://malenchite-burger.herokuapp.com
+This application has been deployed on Heroku at https://malenchite-burger.herokuapp.com

 ## License
 This application is covered under the **ISC** license.
 More info can be found here: [ISC](https://opensource.org/licenses/ISC)